code-q-web-factory/CodeQ.LinkChecker/README.md

 The link checker has the following methods to find broken links:

- - Every time you open the backend module it checks the existance of all internal page links `node://XXX` in all node properties (if performant)
+ - Every time you open the backend module it checks the existence of all internal page links `node://XXX` in all node properties (if performant)
  - The command controller `./flow linkchecker:sync` will crawl all in the settings configured pages and check the following:
    - Do all intern links `node://XXX` point to visible pages (not hidden, not hidden via visible before or visible after)?
    - Do external links point to valid pages (http status code 2xx)